FACTBOX-Countries resuming use of AstraZeneca vaccine after blood clot investigation | Health

 At least 17 countries in Europe had suspended or delayed use of the vaccine after reports of people being admitted to hospitals with clotting issues and bleeding after being inoculated.
 AstraZeneca and the EMA have said concerns about coagulation disorders did not emerge in human trials, with the WHO recommending inoculations continue as the global coronavirus death toll passes 2.8 million.

-Below is a list of countries and regions to resume using the vaccine, in alphabetical order: BULGARIA:
+U.N. agency WHO said on Friday that over 20 million doses of the vaccine had been given to people in Europe, with over 27 million doses of Covishield, the vaccine by AstraZeneca partner Serum Institute, administered in India.
+Below is a list of countries and regions to resume using the vaccine, in alphabetical order:

-Cyprus, which suspended the vaccine on March 15, will restart administering it on March 19.
-FRANCE:
+CYPRUS: Cyprus, which suspended the vaccine on March 15, restarted administering it on March 19.

-France's medical regulator approved the resumed use of AstraZeneca's vaccine on Friday, but said it should only be given to people aged 55 and older.
-GERMANY: Germany said it would resume administering the AstraZeneca vaccine from Friday morning.
+FRANCE: Medical regulator approved the resumed use of AstraZeneca's vaccine on Friday, but said it should only be given to people aged 55 and older.

 INDONESIA: To resume use of AstraZeneca vaccine after reviewing blood clot concerns.

-LITHUANIA: Lithuania's health minister said the country will restart administering the vaccine and people will be able to pick their vaccine starting Friday.
+LITHUANIA: Health minister said the country will restart administering the vaccine and people will be able to pick their vaccine starting Friday.

-THE NETHERLANDS: The Dutch health minister on Thursday said the Netherlands would resume using the AstraZeneca AZN.L COVID-19 vaccine next week now that the European Medicines Agency (EMA) said the shot is still safe after a review.
+THE NETHERLANDS: Health minister on Thursday said country would resume using the vaccine next week now that the European Medicines Agency (EMA) said the shot is still safe after a review.

-SPAIN: Spain will resume administering AstraZeneca's coronavirus vaccine from next Wednesday, Health Minister Carolina Darias said on Thursday.
+SPAIN: Will resume administering AstraZeneca's coronavirus vaccine from next Wednesday, Health Minister Carolina Darias said on Thursday.

 THAILAND: Went ahead with the vaccine on March 15, after having delayed the rollout the week before.